jilavsky/SAXS_IgorCodeDocs/docs/source/CommonIssues.rst

    :align: center
    :width: 380px

 Important here is that you see error on line containing HDF5Open...
 HDF5Close... etc. This is due to missing link/alias to the xop library or the library not being properly loaded.
-To learn more about Igor Extensions, run d in Igor command prompt: *DisplayHelpTopic "Igor Extensions"*
+To learn more about Igor Extensions, run in Igor command prompt: *DisplayHelpTopic "Igor Extensions"*

 Here is how you fix this problem: